bredele/vomit/doc/placeholders/stream.md

 <p>This is the content of the file lorem.txt</p>
 ```

+  > Take a look at our examples [server](build/examples.js) for some example of vomit server side.

 The stream placeholder syntax is the same than everything else in Vomit.
 It opens the door to a multitude of libraries and modules out there using stream as their main interface.

 ## Event emitter